-Candidates for tenure are evaluated in the areas of Teaching, Scholarship, and Service, according to their workload; contributions to student success and professional development are evaluated within the categories of Teaching, Scholarship, and/or Service.
 A faculty member's length of service with an institution shall be taken into consideration in determining whether or not the faculty member should be tenured, but neither the possession of a doctorate degree nor longevity of service is a guarantee of tenure.

-While there is no standard workload assignment across the institution, faculty workload assignment is usually a mix of time assigned to teaching, scholarship (including research and creative activity), and service.
-It is recognized that a comprehensive university will have faculty with varied areas of expertise and responsibilities and, therefore, the percent of effort in each of these areas will not necessarily be consistent within or across units.
+While there is no standard workload assignment across the institution, faculty workload assignment is usually a mix of time assigned to scholarship (including research and creative activity), teaching, and service.
+It is recognized that a research university will have faculty with varied areas of expertise and responsibilities and, therefore, the percent of effort in each of these areas will not necessarily be consistent within or across units.
 The evidence put forth by the candidate will be assessed in terms of the candidate's chair-assigned effort distribution in these areas.

 Discipline-specific criteria for tenure must be generated and consistently applied at the level of the appointment unit and must fit a unit's particular mission within the broader institution.
-The tenure guidelines for the various colleges in Augusta University may contain more specific criteria as long as these criteria are consistent with discipline-specific norms in each area, as well as with these university-wide guidelines and the USG BoR Policy 8.3.7 Tenure and Criteria for Tenure Policy.
+The tenure policies for the various colleges in Augusta University may contain more specific criteria as long as these criteria are consistent with discipline-specific norms in each area, as well as with these university-wide policies and the USG Bor Policy 8.3.7 Tenure and Criteria for Tenure Policy.
 Assessment of scholarly and professional service contributions should be sensitive to the specific norms proper to the given candidate's field or fields of inquiry and creativity.
-Colleges should strive to generate fair, disciplinesensitive assessment guidelines; tenure committee members should strive to understand the specific norms of scholarly contribution for that candidate's disciplinary area(s), and therein assess accordingly.
+Colleges should strive to generate fair, discipline-sensitive assessment policies; tenure committee members should strive to understand the specific norms of scholarly contribution for that candidate's disciplinary area(s), and therein assess accordingly.
 At the University level, the criteria for tenure follow from these three areas of primary faculty responsibilities, and the criteria are described here in general terms.

 Tenure may be granted to those eligible faculty members whose professional accomplishments indicate that they will continue to serve with distinction in their appointed roles and uphold the strategic goals and mission of the university.
-Eligibility is determined according to USG Bor 8.3.7.4 Policy Award of Tenure Policy.
+Eligibility is determined according to USG BoR 8.3.7.4 Policy Award of Tenure Policy.